phpthinktank/blast-orm/README.md

 Entity classes could also be instances of [`stdClass`](http://php.net/manual/en/reserved.classes.php), [`ArrayObject`](http://php.net/manual/de/class.arrayobject.php) or [`DataObject`](src/Data/DataObject.php)

+### Provider

+The provider is preparing and computing definitions of a single entity.
+The provider is a link between independent entity and mapper or query.

 ### Mappers

 Each entity does have it's own mapper.
+A mapper is determined by the entity provider.
 Mappers mediate between dbal and entity and provide convenient CRUD (Create, Read, Update, Delete).

 ### Query

 The query acts as accessor to the persistence layer.
-The query class is hydrating data on execution and transforms the result in a single entity class, collection of entity classes or as a raw data array.
+The query class is hydrating data on execution and transforms the result into a single entity class or `\ArrayObject` as fallback, a collection of entity classes as `\SplStack` or as a raw data array.
+Furthermore the query is able to receive hydration options to control the result.
+Create, delete and update are always returning a numeric value!

 ### Repository

 The repository is mediating between persistence layer and abstract from persistence or data access through mapper or query.
+Blast orm is just delivering a `Blast\Orm\RepositoryInterface` for completion!

 ## Usage

-### Locator

 ### Connections